KID-22/LLM-SBM/README.md

 # LLM-SBM

-This repo includes the constructed [alignment data](data/msmarco_dpo.json) and code for SIGIR 2025 submission "Mitigating Source Bias with LLM Alignment".
+This repo includes the constructed [alignment data](data/msmarco_dpo.json) and code for SIGIR 2025 "Mitigating Source Bias with LLM Alignment".

 ## Introduction